uhm-whats-happening/uhm-whats-happening.github.io/README.md

 ### Goals of the Project

+- Demonstrate the skills and techniques that we have learned in this class (ICS 314)
+- Gain experinence in working in a team setting

 ### Features that the System will Provide

 We plan to implement features as explained on this [page](https://dtokita.github.io/essays/final-project-idea.html).